shaneikennedy/jdd/content/blog/emacs-intro/index.md

 There are a few reasons why you might be here reading this article
 1. You heard emacs is an editor for "Hardcore Devs" on some thread about what editor is best
 2. You know or work with an emacs user who's pretty good and think it's worth trying out
-3. You pair programmed with an emacs user who was lightning quick and his answer to "how" when you inevitably asked was "emacs"
+3. You pair programmed with an emacs user who was lightning quick and their answer to "how did you ..." when you inevitably asked was: "emacs"

 If you're here because of 1. then let me be the first to say that this article probably isn't for you.
 A developers choice of editor and their skill have no correlation.
 I know great devs who use emacs, vim, vscode and IntelliJ/jetbrains.
 The ability to be a good software engineer has nothing to do with your editor.